 A dog is snoring while it’s sleeping.
-Also, it’s keeping their eyes open at sleeping time.
+Also, it’s keeping their eyes open during sleeping time.
 These are often some common phenomena a dog parent observes.

-Actually, you can find some medical reasons and some typical reasons for your dog to be sleeping with his eyes open.
+It is now time to describe the reasons and solutions for these occurrences.
+Actually, you can find some medical reasons and typical reasons for your dog sleeping with his eyes open.
 Depends on the circumstances.
-It is now time to describe both of the reasons and solutions for these occurrences.

 Let’s have a look at the medical reasons first.

-This word is medically used to describe the fact that your dog is unable to completely close its eyes.
-Because the eye’s ball is too large for the eyelids to seal over.
-This is the most common cause.
+This word is medically used to describe the fact that your dog cannot completely close its eyes.
+Because the eye’s ball is too large for the eyelids to seal over, this is the most common cause.

-There are many reasons for this, including heredity or an underlying condition like glaucoma.
+There are many reasons, including heredity or an underlying condition like glaucoma.

-- Consult your veterinarian if your dog has suddenly begun sleeping with one eye open and it appears to be getting larger.
+- Consult your veterinarian if your dog has suddenly begun sleeping with one eye open, and it appears to be getting more significant.
 They can check to see if anything is wrong with this particular eye.

 - To ensure that your dog’s eyes are healthy and that nothing else is wrong, you should give them proper medicine and non-allergic food.

-Here we recommend some very common dog treats that are usually non-allergic to most of the breeds:
+Here we recommend some ubiquitous dog treats that are usually non-allergic to most breeds:

-The eyes of a dog may either be completely open or partially closed, which is having a seizure.
+A dog’s eyes may either be completely open or partially closed, which is having a seizure.
 Dogs can have seizures when they are sleeping.

 Seizures can range from minor twitches and motions to full-body convulsions, depending on the severity of the attack.